bletsasAlexandros/bletsasAlexandros/README.md

 ###

-🛜 currently working at [Betsson Group](https://www.betssongroup.com/)<br>👨🏼‍🎓 got my master's degree in computer engineering and informatics in the University of Patras<br>👨🏼‍💻 working as a software engineer since 2021 <br>
+🛜 currently working at ...loading<br>👨🏼‍🎓 got my master's degree in computer engineering and informatics in the University of Patras<br>👨🏼‍💻 working as a software engineer since 2021 <br>

 # 💻 Tech Stack:
 <div align="left">